moorepants/dissertation/physicalparameters.rst

 and the moments of inertia can be solved for.
-The inertia of the frame about an axis normal to the plane of symmetry was estimated by hanging the frame as a compound pendulum at the wheel axis, Fig.:ref:`figFrameCompound`.
+The inertia of the frame about an axis normal to the plane of symmetry was estimated by hanging the frame as a compound pendulum at the wheel axis, Figure :ref:`figFrameCompound`.
 Equation :eq:`eqCompoundInertia` is used but with the mass of the frame and the frame pendulum length.